 ‘Statistics Explained’ is an official Eurostat website presenting all statistical topics in an easily understandable way.
 Together, the articles make up an encyclopedia of European statistics, completed by a statistical glossary clarifying all terms used and numerous links to further information and the very latest data and metadata.
 The website is a portal for occasional and regular users alike.

-All ‘Statistics Explained’ relating to sport can be accessed via this link.
-Six articles are available, among them:
+All ‘Statistics Explained’ relating to sport can be accessed via this website.
+Eight articles are available, among them:

 The articles in ‘Statistics Explained’ are regularly updated (usually once a year).

-The leaflet on Sport Statistics provides an overview of data on sport which are available in Eurostat.
+The infographic on Sport Statistics provides an overview of data on sport which are available in Eurostat by combining attractive visualisations with relevant data.
 These statistics are derived from different data collections at EU level and concern such domains as employment, international trade, participation in sport events and practising of sport.

 10.3.
 Dissemination format - online database